 Why are data lakes important for businesses?

 Today's highly connected, insights-driven world would not be possible without the advent of data lake solutions.
-That's because organisations rely on comprehensive data lakes platforms, such as Azure Data Lake, to keep raw data consolidated, integrated, secure, and accessible.
+That's because organizations rely on comprehensive data lakes platforms, such as Azure Data Lake, to keep raw data consolidated, integrated, secure, and accessible.
 Scalable storage tools like Azure Data Lake Storage can hold and protect data in one central place, eliminating silos at an optimal cost.
 This lays the foundation for users to perform a wide variety of workload categories, such as big data processing, SQL queries, text mining, streaming analytics, and machine learning.
-The data can then be used to feed upstream data visualisation and ad-hoc reporting needs.
-A modern, end-to-end data platform like Azure Synapse Analytics addresses the complete needs of a big data architecture centred around the data lake.
+The data can then be used to feed upstream data visualization and ad-hoc reporting needs.
+A modern, end-to-end data platform like Azure Synapse Analytics addresses the complete needs of a big data architecture centered around the data lake.

 Data lake use cases

 With a well-architected solution, the potential for innovation is endless.
 Here are just a few examples of how organizations across a range of industries use data lake platforms to optimize their growth:

 - Streaming media.
 Subscription-based streaming companies collect and process insights on customer behavior, which they may use to improve their recommendation algorithm.